 Wrangling Files

 Before you can work with data in Python, it helps to understand the files that store the source of the data.
-You want answers to a couple of basic questions like:
+You want answers to a couple of basic questions:

 Answers to these questions can be very helpful.
-If your file is too large, you may need special approaches to read it in.
-If your file isn’t formatted the way you expect, you may not be able to properly loading it into a dataframe.
+For example, if your file is too large or is not formatted the way you expect, you might not be able to properly load it into a dataframe.

-In this chapter, we introduce typical file formats and encodings for plain text and describe measures of file size, and we use Python tools to examine source files.
-Later in the chapter, we introduce an alternative approach for working with files, the shell interpreter.
-Shell commands give us a programmatic way to get information about a file outside of the Python environment, and the shell can be very useful with big data.
+In this chapter, we introduce typical file formats and encodings for plain text, describe measures of file size, and use Python tools to examine source files.
+Later in the chapter, we introduce an alternative approach for working with files: the shell interpreter.
+Shell commands give us a programmatic way to get information about a file outside the Python environment, and the shell can be very useful with big data.
 Finally, we check the data table’s shape (the number of rows and columns) and granularity (what a row represents).
 These simple checks are the starting point for cleaning and analyzing our data.

 We first provide brief descriptions of the datasets that we use as examples throughout this chapter.